High Jump Takeoff – The Jumper Must Jump!

 When does a high jumper realize if the jump will be successful?
 High jump takeoff is when a high jumper knows the truth.
 Furthermore, takeoff is time for blast off and the culmination of everything the jumper did in the approach will soon be realized during the launch.Embed from Getty Images

-The flight will go up or the flight will go little or the flight will go forward.
-Takeoff is time to see if the crossbar stays in-place or falls to the runway.Embed from Getty Images
+To be honest, the flight will go up or the flight will go little or the flight will go forward.
+In fact, takeoff is time to see if the crossbar stays in-place or falls to the runway.Embed from Getty Images

 It’s often debated whether a jumper can clear a greater height off two feet and its an interesting concept.
 I suppose a high height can be achieved if the jumper dives over the bar?

 In all honesty, if a jumper gathers a lot of speed and moves it upward along with a strong leap from the jumping muscles, could they go higher?
 The question is, would the Center-of-Mass (COM) have to go higher than the crossbar?Embed from Getty Images

 To tell the truth, we’ll never know because it’s illegal and not relevant to true high jumping.

 The first recorded high jump event took place in Scotland in the 19th century.
 Eahttp://www.greatestsportingnation.com/content/high-jump-history